This article is an excerpt from my book about Data-Oriented Programming.

 It owns multiple

-objects, one for each copy of the book
+BookItemobjects, one for each copy of the book

-"What’s a BookItem
+"What’s a BookItem?"

-class represents a book copy.
+"The BookItem class represents a book copy.
 A book could have many copies."

 -